frankiesardo/linked/README.md

 [![Build Status](https://secure.travis-ci.org/frankiesardo/linked.png)](http://travis-ci.org/frankiesardo/linked)

 Map and Set structures that rememeber the insertion order of its elements, even after multiple assoc and dissoc.
+For Clojure and ClojureScript.

 ## Download